 Milleshaug Farm

-"The farm has been abandoned since 1987 – now its history is being brought back to life."
+"The farm has been abandoned since the 1980s – now its history is being brought back to life."

 Welcome to Milleshaug